jddixon/magicsack/ghpDoc/index.md

 ## Technical Details

 MagicSack is protected by a user-selected passphrase.
-This is hashed using SHA256 and then the 256 bits of the hash are used as an AES key.
+This is hashed using SHA256 and then the first 256 bits of the hash are used as an AES key.
 When documents are added to the system, the user supplies a unique name and then the document is AES-encrypted using that key before storage.
 It should be possible to generate a different key for each document.
 The